 Pricing Data

-Use Pricing Data in GovTribe AI to build wage baselines, labor-rate benchmarks, line-item evidence, service-labor footprint context, and pricing models.
+Use Pricing Data in GovTribe AI to build price-to-win ranges, wage baselines, labor-rate benchmarks, line-item evidence, service-labor footprint context, and pricing models.

-Use Pricing Data when the question needs wage evidence, labor-rate benchmarks, awarded line-item pricing, service-labor footprint context, or a pricing model.
+Use Pricing Data when the question needs a price-to-win range, wage evidence, labor-rate benchmarks, awarded line-item pricing, service-labor footprint context, or a pricing model.
 This skill helps GovTribe AI pick the right pricing source and explain the difference between cost, ceiling-rate, awarded-price, and Service Contract Inventory evidence.

 This is useful for pricing analysts, capture managers, and proposal teams who need defensible pricing context before making a bid or rate decision.